 Divorce and all the issues that come with it are handled by family law attorneys.
 Couples may let emotions get in the way of settling their divorce in a calm, rational, manner.
 The best family law attorneys are stellar negotiators, as well as strong litigators when necessary.
 Under the umbrella of divorce, family law attorneys deal with child custody, child support, spousal support, premarital agreements, paternity issues, asset division, mediation, separation agreements, and adoption.

 A family law attorney from Tolin & Tolin, PLLC can help parents reach an amicable agreement that is in the best interests of the child when considering child custody.
 We can help you determine how marital assets should be divided under North Carolina’s equitable division laws.
 If spousal support is a consideration, we will help you prove your case, whether you are the paying spouse or the receiving spouse.
 We are empathetic to what you are going through while using our experience and knowledge to achieve the best outcome on your behalf.

 If you are experiencing a paternity issue, an adoption issue, or are considering a prenuptial or post-nuptial agreement, we can answer your questions and explain how the law works.
 Tolin & Tolin, PLLC attorneys will help you and your family handle disputes that might otherwise be crowded by emotions.
 We have what it takes to help you handle and solve any legal issue affecting your family.

-How to Choose the Right Wake Forest Family Law Attorney
+How to Choose the Right Roxboro Family Law Attorney